Lake Cahuilla: Archaeology

 Numerous archeological sites of the Cahuilla have been found on the shores of the lake, including a number of campsites.
 On the northwest shore of Lake Cahuilla, remains of fish, shell middens and fishing weirs have been identified, indicating that early inhabitants of the region had relationships with Lake Cahuilla.
 Likewise, its recession probably influenced the local inhabitants.
 Patayan pottery and stone artifacts are among the archeological finds made at the Lake Cahuilla highstand shoreline, along with petroglyphs in the travertine.
 Four onshore campsites have been found at Bat Caves Butte, Myoma Dunes, Travertine Rock and Wadi Beadmaker.

 Fish traps are commonly observed along the shorelines although they are also poorly researched and difficult to discern.
 About 650 fish weirs were found at the lake shores.
 They were probably built on an annual basis.
 This "industry" declined as waters receded, probably because of declining numbers of fish in the shrinking lake.
+Middens suggest that the lake was also a source of birds for local people.

 Based on research on findings made there, the lake supported a substantial population that relied mostly on resources from the lake, including aquaculture and fishing.
 Estimated populations range from 20,000 to 100,000 people.
 When the lake dried up, the inhabitants switched to other economic activities.
 Agriculture did not play a major role in food supply.

 The Elmore Site, discovered in 1990 during an archeological survey that accompanied work to improve State Route 86, lies close to the southwestern coast of Lake Cahuilla, about 220 ft beneath the highstand level.
 Archeological features found there include bones (mostly of birds), ceramics, charcoal from fires, pits from wood posts or storage pits, sandstone slabs, and shells of mostly marine origin.
 This archeological site was active after the waters of Lake Cahuilla had receded from the site, probably for a short time 1660–1680 AD.